 From 2021-2023, Year 12 students can receive recognition of use of computers and the internet as part of their achievement of all the other TCE standards [the Participation and Achievement Standard, Everyday Adult Standard: Reading, Writing and Communication (in English) and Everyday Adult Standard: Mathematics], with final verification made via the Principal Declaration.

 Students can also show they meet the standards by passing the Everyday Adult Standard safety net tests.

 Passing an Everyday Adult Standard safety net test does not provide credit points that contribute to meeting the Participation and Achievement Standard of the TCE.
 It only shows that a student meets the relevant Everyday Adult Standard.

 All tests can be sat as paper-based and / or online tests.
 Paper-based tests can be undertaken at your school if it is a Test Centre and online tests are scheduled by TASC.
 View key dates for details.

 - Current Tasmanian students can sit all the tests at their school.

 - Past Tasmanian students can contact their previous school and sit the tests there (if it is listed as an approved test centre on the list below).

-- safety net tests will be available to students no earlier than Term 4 of Year 11.
+- Paper-based safety net tests will be available to students no earlier than Term 4 of Year 11.

-- a student may not re-sit the same safety net test type within a three month period without permission from TASC.
+- A student may not re-sit the same safety net test type within a three month period without permission from TASC.